werf/werf/docs/documentation/pages_en/internals/build_process.md

 ### Additional steps for Stapel images and artifacts

 The check for the ancestry of git commits is added to the basic algorithm.
-After step **2**, additional filtering based on the git history is performed.
+After the step **2**, additional filtering based on the git history is performed.
 Only stages associated with commits that are the ancestors of the current commit are selected if the current stage is associated with git (the git-archive stage, the custom stage with git patches, or the git-latest-patch stage).
 Thus, the commits in neighboring branches are discarded.

 There can be a situation when several built images have the same digest.
 Moreover, stages related to different git branches can have the same digest.
 However, werf is guaranteed to prevent cache reuse between unrelated branches.
 The cache in different branches can only be reused if it is associated with a commit that serves as a basis for both branches.